YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-02
 New week new grind , lets go crazy this month.
 I still have alot of project to finish on Qwasar , and i have been slacking on them for a very long time.
-So i need to puut more efffort and get them done as i will soon be rounding off.
+So i need to put more efffort and get them done as i will soon be rounding off.

 SEP-03
 New day , same grind.